alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 Once those choices matter, ordering and repetition have become part of the operation's contract.
 Different monads bring different application rules, and those rules may not match how an effectful operation needs to run.
 You could invent a special monad for one callback, or bury retry and throttling inside the callback itself, but then callers have to know hidden policy details and the function stops composing cleanly. `IO<T>` takes a different route: it returns a description of the work first, and the boundary decides when to run it.

-In straightforward procedural code, execution is usually immediate.
-When the statement runs, the operation usually runs too, and the programmer controls that sequence directly:
+In straightforward procedural code, execution is usually immediate, and the programmer controls that sequence directly:

 ```csharp
 var scores = new List<RiskScore>();